 We need to think about all the other things that may be happening to the learner over that period of time – things which may contribute to peaks and troughs in their enthusiasm for the topic concerned and to their tenacity when the going gets tough.
 We need to think about threshold concepts (things that may be sticking points which may cause frustration and despair, then elation when things suddenly become clear).
 And we need to think about the different modes of learning that will come into play along the way and the media and channels through which people will best learn.

 Modes of learning might include listening, reading, watching, writing, talking to others and solving problems as a group.
 Media might include videos, podcasts, books, emails, workbooks, diaries, learning lockers and more and delivery channels might include face-to-face sessions, portals, video calls, discussion groups, e-learning, mobile-enabled learning and more.

 If this all sounds complex, that is because it is.
 Designing a learning journey is no simple task, and we draw on insights from psychology, education research, design thinking and communications technology to put learning journeys together.
-The good news is that the results can be both powerful and impactful, and LEO’s experts know how to bring all these elements together to deliver impressive bottom line results.
+The good news is that the results can be both powerful and impactful, and LEO Learning’s experts know how to bring all these elements together to deliver impressive bottom line results.

 Our ebook, ‘The art of the possible’, shows how you can use some of today’s most exciting technology to design a learning journey that really works.

 Imogen Casebourne is LEO Learning’s HR & Learning Director.